 Chinese five spice is a traditional Chinese spice blend used in many Chinese and Sichuan dishes.
 It is a bold and flavorful mixture that spicy food lovers are sure to love.

-You can buy good a good quality spice mix from the grocery store or online, but when you make it at home, you’ll get the fullest, most pungent flavor.
+You can buy good a good quality spice mix from the grocery store or online, but when you make it at home, you'll get the fullest, most pungent flavor, and you can adjust the ratios to make it your own.

-Let’s talk about how we make Chinese 5 spice powder, shall we?
+Let's talk about how to make Chinese 5 spice powder, shall we?

 What is in Chinese Five Spice?
 The Ingredients